reneesprojects/medicalchatbot/README.md

 A fully offline, voice-enabled conversational bot for common medical knowledge exchange.
 The system runs entirely on local hardware with no internet connection, no cloud APIs, and no data sent externally — making it suitable for privacy-sensitive healthcare environments.

-# Medical Voice Assistant Bot

-A fully offline, voice-enabled conversational bot for common medical knowledge exchange.
-Built as a final year research project at IMU University, Bachelor in Digital Health.

-The system runs entirely on local hardware with no internet connection, no cloud APIs, and no data sent externally — making it suitable for privacy-sensitive healthcare environments.

----

 ## What It Does

 The bot listens to the user through a microphone, transcribes their speech, generates a medically-informed response using a local language model, and speaks the response back using text-to-speech.
 The entire pipeline runs offline on a standard laptop.